Me and Jesus

 Steele came up with a masterful stroke of cultural synthesis: If Hollywood is the temple of American pop culture and if the Hollywood romance a defining myth, what would happen if, after all these years, Jesus got the girl?

 Steele’s gently satiric answer was expressed in a stunning week-long thesis exhibit in Pettengill Hall’s Perry Atrium last winter.
 Me and Jesus gave viewers much to consider, but made one thing clear: that a Bates student can have as much to say about a defining American moment — in this case, the sudden spike in our ongoing fascination with Christ — as anyone out there.

 And that’s saying something, because it’s a crowded field these days, from the cinematic The Passion of the Christ, to novels like The Da Vinci Code, to a clutch of recent nonfiction social histories, like Stephen Prothero’s American Jesus: How the Son of God Became an American Icon.

-Working with a crew from Physical Plant and a hydraulic lift, Steele covered most of Perry Atrium’s massiveglass wall with 22 giant paintings in translucent media: house paint on plastic drop-cloths.
+Working with a crew from Facility Services and a hydraulic lift, Steele covered most of Perry Atrium’s massiveglass wall with 22 giant paintings in translucent media: house paint on plastic drop-cloths.